-Earn your master’s in computer science on campus or online through the UL Lafayette Center for Advanced Computer Studies.
+Earn your master’s in computer science through the UL Lafayette Center for Advanced Computer Studies.

 All computer science master's students are required to take a course in the design and analysis of algorithms.
 The rest of your courses should be decided with your advisor.

 You will be required to complete 33 credit hours plus 3 hours of seminar credit to graduate.

 If you are completing your degree on campus, you may also complete a special project or a thesis.